raulrosado/raulrosado/README.md

 - 👋 Hi, I’m @raulrosado
 - 👀 I’m interested in ...
 Learn more
 - 🌱 I’m currently learning ...
-Flutter
+React Js
 - 💞️ I’m looking to collaborate on ...
-Subzero App
+Serpro
 - 📫 How to reach me ...raulrosado91@gmail.com